 How the world’s smartest recruiting teams advertise their jobs

-The answer: Programmatic Job Advertising.
+The answer: Programmatic job advertising.

 What Is Programmatic Job Advertising?

-- Publishers: by selecting the ones (among hundreds or thousands) that will showcase your job ads to the most qualified and relevant job seekers cost-effectively – using data-driven decisions to eliminate human bias or error
+• Publishers: by selecting the ones (among hundreds or thousands) that will showcase your job ads to the most qualified and relevant job seekers cost-effectively – using data-driven decisions to eliminate human bias or error

-- Timing: by targeting audiences precisely when they are most likely to see your job ads and convert quickly
+• Timing: by targeting audiences precisely when they are most likely to see your job ads and convert quickly

 To summarize, programmatic job advertising ensures the most qualified job-seekers are targeted with the most relevant job ads on the right channels – at the right time and cost.
 All of this translates into recruitment with meaningful ROI.

 Candidate relevance and quality: Whether you’re hiring a truck driver, a registered nurse, an entry-level customer service executive, or a data scientist, finding and attracting the right talent has always been hard.
-Rising unemployment levels due to upheavals in the labor market caused by the pandemic, have led to a large number of available candidates for all kinds of jobs.
-However, contrary to what one may expect, this has actually made life harder for recruiters that must screen thousands of applications to identify the ones that truly satisfy the job criteria.

-Efficiency and Productivity: The job advertising landscape is vast, complicated, and confusing.
-There are thousands of job boards, publishers, social sites, and niche sites on which you can post job ads.Each of these sites may or may not attract the qualified talent you’re looking for.
-On top of that,there’s a host of job ad placement types, including CPC , CPA, slots, duration-based posts, Google Ads, and so on.
+Efficiency and productivity: The job advertising landscape is vast, complicated, and confusing.
+There are thousands of job boards, publishers, social and niche sites on which you can post job ads.
+Each of these sites may or may not attract the qualified talent you’re looking for.
+On top of that, there’s a host of job ad placement types, including CPC, CPA, slots, duration-based posts, Google Ads, and so on.

 With all of these different options, how can your internal talent acquisition team know which types of posts and which channels will work the best for your needs?
 Traditional recruitment advertising is rife with inefficiencies.
 It takes a lot of time and effort to manage multiple job advertising vendors or publishers, collect and consolidate data, and track spending.

-Without a practical way to work with hundreds of publishers, most recruitment teams limit themselves to the ones that bring in the most volume or deliver the lowest CPC – regardless of whether or not they are the most economical (in terms of cost-per-hire or CPH), or even offer the highest candidate quality.
+Without a practical way to work with hundreds of publishers, most recruitment teams limit themselves to the ones that bring in the most volume or deliver the lowest CPC – regardless of whether or not they are the most economical (in terms of cost per hire or CPH), or even offer the highest candidate quality.

-In addition, as many organizations are currently running lean recruitment teams, it becomes essential to enhance recruiter productivity and ensure most of their time is spent on doing the job they typically know best, which is interviewing, hiring, and onboarding candidates.
+In addition, as many organizations are currently running lean recruitment teams, it becomes essential to enhance recruiter productivity and ensure their time is spent on doing the job they typically know best, which is interviewing, hiring, and onboarding candidates.
 These teams need the right resources and technology.

 Predictability: Finally, there’s the issue of lack of predictability and consistency in delivering hiring outcomes.
 Here’s where data-driven job recruiting shines.
 The ability to predict what your top (and most cost-effective) sources will be for a particular position you’re trying to fill – and how much recruitment advertising budget you really need – can be a huge advantage, especially as you’re trying to do more with less.